mangalam-research/wed/tech_notes.rst

 Suppose the structure::

+    <p contenteditable="true">foo <button contenteditable="false">A</button>
-    <p contenteditable="true">foo <button contenteditable="false">A</button><button contenteditable="false">B</button> bar</p>
+    <button contenteditable="false">B</button> bar</p>

 If you place the caret just before the space before "bar" and hit the left arrow to move it back between buttons A and B, various browsers will handle it differently.
 At any rate, in both Chrome 26 and Firefox 20, there will **not** be a caret **between** A and B. The caret may disappear or be moved somewhere else.
-Same result if you place the caret after the space after "foo" and hit the right arrow.
+The same result occurs if you place the caret after the space after ``foo`` and hit the right arrow.

-Setting the caret programmatically does not work either but in general results is the caret disappearing.
+Setting the caret programmatically does not work either but in general results in the caret disappearing.
 Browsers differ a little bit.
 In Chrome 26, it seems that even though the caret becomes invisible, it still exists between the two elements.
-(It is possible to delete either buttons.)
-In Firefox 20, the caret becomes non-existent.
-(Editing is not possible.)
+(It is possible to delete either button.)
+In Firefox 20, the caret becomes non-existent (editing is not possible).

 So to allow editing between successive elements, wed has to create a placeholder to allow the user to put their caret between elements.